tiagodsp/uetools/README.md

 Unreal Engine Tools is an extension to Visual Studio Code with some shortcuts and code editor enhancements to improve the experience of developing C++ modules for Unreal Engine projects.

+> Note 0: Finally a initial Windows support! 🥳🎉

-> Note: I am still developing, so this extension currently only have support to `MacOS` and `Unreal Engine version >= 5.0`.
-Soon I will give support to Windows and Linux environment.
+> Note 1: I am still developing, so this extension currently only have  `MacOS` and a initial `Windows` support using `Unreal Engine version >= 5.0`.
+Soon I will give support fully Windows and Linux environment.
 Stay tuned! 👨🏻‍💻

 ## Features